 The devastating earthquake that struck the High Atlas Mountains and the villages of southwest Morocco on Friday 8 September has killed almost 3,000 people.
-In the aftermath, there comes a need to reassure travellers about the safety of travelling to unimpacted areas of Morocco - to prevent this tragic natural disaster from also becoming an economic one.
+After the earthquake, there comes a need to reassure travellers about the safety of travelling to unimpacted areas of Morocco - to prevent this tragic natural disaster from also becoming an economic one.

 The earthquake comes just as Morocco’s tourism industry was recovering from the pandemic, and shortly before peak hiking season.

 “I was closer to Marrakesh than to the Atlas Mountains when the earthquake happened,” says Mohamed Aztat, who makes a living guiding tours up Mount Toubkal and through the High Atlas region.
 “Luckily I was in a camp which kept us safe, but the area where we operate is not yet ready to welcome guests, and the huts we use and Berber villages we visit - we are not sure."